es3649/robo-rally-online/README.md

 The PCB schematics are created using KiCad to model the custom boards used inside each robot.
 For simplicity, there is one schematic to service all bots, and thus all robot features will be supported on each PCB.
-Robots which do not support a certain feature, will simply not have relevant components added, and will not have those components supported in their drivers.
+Robots which do not support a certain feature, will simply have relevant components omitted, and will not have those components supported in their drivers.

-CAD schematics were created in OnShape, and contain the 3D models for the robots.
+CAD schematics are created in OnShape, and contain the 3D models for the robots.
 Each of these is unique.

 ## Windows Setup